-With a do-it-yourself mind-set, the owners of this small master bathroom created a personal sanctuary on a budget.
+With a DIY mind-set, the owners of this small master bathroom created a personal sanctuary on a budget.
 This Asian butcher table, found at an antiques shop, was repurposed for the vanity.
 The table maintains its authenticity with a simple above-counter sink.
 A new mirror adds a modern touch, while a pebble-tile "rug" on the floor adds texture and a spa-like accent.

 Total Cost: $1,528